Learning Preconditioner for Conjugate Gradient PDE Solvers: Related Work

 \section{Related Work}

-Preconditioning is a common technique in solving linear systems of equations.
-It is a matrix that transforms the linear system into one with better conditioning.
-There are three main directions to designing numerical preconditioners: matrix factorization \citep{golub2013matrix, khare2012sparse}, matrix reordering \cite{liu1990role,davis1999modifying,schafer2021sparse}, and multiscale approach \citep{chen2021multiscale}.
-Factorization-based techniques are widely used for preconditioning numerical solvers, but they face the problem of speed and accuracy trade-off.
-The Jacobi preconditioner is fast to derive because it is a direct inverse of the diagonal elements of the original matrix $A$.
-However, it is very limited in reducing the condition number of the original matrix $A$.
-The Incomplete Cholesky factorization produces a preconditioner that effectively reduces CG iterations but is slow to construct due to its left-looking nature.
-The more advanced factorization approach considers fill-in to capture the additional non-zero entries~\cite{johnson2012numerical}, but it is more computationally expensive to construct, as it requires multiple rounds of factorization.
-Schafer et al.~\cite{schafer2021sparse} propose to address this trade-off using a Kullback-Leibler minimization approach to speed up factorization-based methods. {Our proposed method tackles the same challenge using a neural network to speed up numerical approximation for sparse system factorization.} Notably, these existing approaches derive preconditioners purely from the system matrix $A$.
-In contrast, our approach estimates preconditioners using information from both the system matrix $A$, and the solution and right-hand-side vector $x, b$.
+\paragraph{Numerical preconditioning} Preconditioning is a classical numerical technique in solving linear systems of equations.
+It typically applies a carefully chosen matrix to transform a linear system into one with a smaller condition number.
+Below, we briefly review representative works from three technical aspects of a numerical preconditioner: matrix factorization~\cite{golub2013matrix, khare2012sparse}, matrix reordering~\cite{Liu_book,davis1999modifying,schafer2021sparse}, and multiscale approaches~\cite{chen2021multiscale}.

+Matrix factorization inspires several widely used numerical preconditioners, but they face the problem of speed and accuracy trade-off.
+For example, in the extreme cases, the Jacobi preconditioner is a direct inverse of the diagonal elements of the original matrix $\mathbf{A}$. it is fast to derive but is very limited in reducing the condition number of the original matrix $\mathbf{A}$.
+The famous incomplete Cholesky (IC) preconditioner~\cite{nocedal1999numerical} originates from the Cholesky decomposition of SPD matrices.
+Such preconditioners face the trade-off between speed and accuracy: a complete factorization essentially solves the SPD matrix but is very expensive, whereas an incomplete factorization is cheaper to compute but has a limited impact on improving the condition number.
+The more advanced factorization approach considers fill-in to capture the additional non-zero entries~\cite{johnson2012numerical}, but it is more computationally expensive to construct, as it requires multiple rounds of factorization. \citet{schafer2021sparse} address this trade-off using a Kullback-Leibler minimization approach to speed up factorization-based methods.
+Our proposed method tackles the same challenge using a neural network and leverages the data distribution of the linear systems.